momiller121/hapiwhatdat/README.md

 ---

 Sometimes it's nice to know what a particular Hapi process is delivering.
-This plugin adds a route that responds to a GET with enough information to let know what you are talking to.
+This plugin adds a route that responds to a GET with enough information to let you know what you are talking to.

 ## Quick start